vuejs/docs/src/guide/transitions-overview.md

 ## Class-based Animations & Transitions

-Though the `<transition>` component can be wonderful for components entering and leaving, you can also activate an animation from the
+Though the `<transition>` component can be wonderful for components entering and leaving, you can also activate an animation without mounting a component, by adding a conditional class.

+TODO: add example

 # Transitions with Style Bindings

+Some transition affects can be applied by interpolating values, for instance by binding a style to an element while an interaction occurs.
+Take this example for instance:

+TODO: use example

 ## Timing